lkodinsson/MARS/Fantasy/Spellcasting.md

 **Target:** One weapon
 **Duration:** 5 minutes (concentration)

 You touch a weapon, granting it temporary magical properties.
 It deals half of its damage as a magical damage type of your choice (bypassing half damage reduction).
 Based on the chosen damage type, the weapon also applies an additional effect when it deals critical hits.
-The lethal parts of the weapon emanate a magical effect based on the damage type chosen.
+The lethal parts of the weapon visually emanate a magical effect based on the damage type chosen.

-***Arcane:*** The target loses 1d4 mana.
+***Arcane:*** The attacked target loses 1d4 mana.
-***Cold:*** The target loses 1d4 stamina.
+***Cold:*** The attacked target loses 1d4 stamina.
-***Electric:*** The target becomes stunned.
+***Electric:*** The attacked target becomes stunned.
-***Fire:*** The target gets burning 1.
+***Fire:*** The attacked target gets burning 1.

 ## Mend